Skip to main content

 • Threaten the teen with blackmail

-How can identity theft affect your teenager's future?
+How identity theft can affect your teenager’s future

 Personal information stolen from teenagers can be used to open fraudulent bank accounts and credit cards, obtain driver’s licenses, apply for jobs, and even finance large-scale purchases, such as homes or vehicles.
+All of this can damage your teen’s credit significantly.

-“Imagine an 18-year-old discovering they owe $25,000 to a collection company for a car they never bought,” says Brian Stuart, Director of Customer Care at Allstate Identity Protection.
+“Imagine an 18-year-old discovering they owe $25,000 to a collection company for a car they never bought,” says Brian Stuart, Senior Director of Customer Care at Allstate Identity Protection.
 “That’s a shocking way to start adulthood."

 How to protect your teenager from identity theft

-These tips from our in-house experts can help you protect your teen’s identity now and in the future.
+These tips from our in-house experts can help you protect your teens’ identity now and in the future.

 Help your teen be responsible online